ivanreif/agent-market-sentiment/README.md

-# Bitte AI Agent NextJS Template
+# Market Sentiment Analysis Agent

-This template provides a starting point for creating AI agents using the Bitte Protocol with Next.js.
-It includes pre-configured endpoints and tools that demonstrate common agent functionalities.
+This agent provides real-time market sentiment analysis using the Fear and Greed Index and cryptocurrency news from multiple sources.
+Built with Next.js and the Bitte Protocol, it offers comprehensive market sentiment insights and analysis.

 ## Features

-- 🤖 Pre-configured AI agent setup
+- 🤖 Market Sentiment Analysis
-- 🛠️ Built-in tools and endpoints:
+- 📊 Fear and Greed Index Integration
-  - Blockchain information retrieval
-  - NEAR transaction generation
-  - Reddit frontpage fetching
-  - Twitter share intent generation
-  - Coin flip functionality
+- 📰 Multi-source Cryptocurrency News
 - ⚡ Next.js 14 with App Router
 - 🎨 Tailwind CSS for styling
 - 📝 TypeScript support